-This EIP adds decimal float OPCODEs for arithmetic via DECADD, DECNEG, DECMUL, DECINV and expression of all elementary functions via DECEXP, DECLN, DECSIN.
+This EIP adds arbitrary precision decimal float OPCODEs for arithmetic via DECADD, DECNEG, DECMUL, DECINV and expression of all elementary functions via DECEXP, DECLN, DECSIN.
 All decimal values upto the maximal precision allowed by a int256 coefficient and exponent are represented exactly, as c*10^q.
 All implemented algorithms converge for all inputs given enough precision, as chosen by the user.
 All calculations are deterministic and gas is precisely embedded bottom-up.
-Allowing high precision decimal elementary functions invites the worlds of mathematical finance, machine learning, science, digital art, games and others to Ethereum.
+Allowing arbitrary precision decimal elementary functions invites the worlds of mathematical finance, machine learning, science, digital art, games and others to Ethereum.
 The implementation is functional.

 Motivation

-Currently, to take a power, a^b, of non integer values, requires vast amounts of Solidity code.
 The simplest task in trading e.g. is to convert volatilities from yearly to daily, which involves taking the 16th root.

 Giving users/devs the same ability that scientific calculators have allows for the creation of apps with higher complexity.